-Three decades’ worth of industry experience tells me that a lot of Communication/PR professionals will choose option C from the above choices.
+More than six decades’ combined industry experience tells us that a lot of Communication/PR professionals will choose option C from the above choices.
 It’s not hard to see why – people drawn to either the Communication or PR field enjoy a great love affair with words.
 Their idea of a blissful Sunday afternoon is sitting by a fireplace and reading a good book and the thought of an Excel spreadsheet with complicated calculations is enough to see them breaking out in a sweat.

 - Provide real-time accurate data for reporting, enabling you to make better decisions.

 - Be proactive in the business environment as opposed to being reactive.